 In San Antonio Heights, the current vacancy rate is 1.9%, which is a lower rate of vacancies than 86.4% of all neighborhoods in the U.S. This means that the housing supply in San Antonio Heights is very tight compared to the demand for property here.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the San Antonio Heights neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the San Antonio Heights neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.3% of the households here have four, five, or more cars.
 That is more cars per household than in 96.3% of the neighborhoods in the nation.

 Did you know that the San Antonio Heights neighborhood has more Iranian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.8% of this neighborhood's residents have Iranian ancestry.